 You have successfully installed and setup OpenVPN client Rocky Linux 8.

-That brings us to the end of our tutorial on how to install and configure OpenVPN Client on Rocky Linux 8.
+That brings us to the end of our tutorial on installing OpenVPN Client on Rocky Linux 8.

 Other tutorials